chandan-0416/Backend-Project/Readme.md

 7. When we talk to the database --> try-catch / promise (Error handling) and async-await (database is in another continent)
 8. Error : your project uses ES Modules, and ES Modules do NOT support require() --> solve by adding experimental features inside package.json (nodemon)

-# We make App through express
+# We make our App through the express
 1. Read documentation
 - Creates an Express application.
 The express() function is a top-level function exported by the express module.
 - request: The req object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on.
-           In this documentation and by convention, the object is always referred to as req (and the HTTP response is res) but its actual name is determined by the parameters to the callback function in which you’re working. properties - req.baseURL, req.body, req.params
+           - In this documentation and by convention, the object is always referred to as req (and the HTTP response is res) but its actual name is determined by the parameters to the callback function in which you’re working. properties - req.baseURL, req.body, req.params
 - response: The res object represents the HTTP response that an Express app sends when it gets an HTTP request.
-            In this documentation and by convention, the object is always referred to as res (and the HTTP request is req) but its actual name is determined by the parameters to the callback function in which you’re working.
+            - In this documentation and by convention, the object is always referred to as res (and the HTTP request is req) but its actual name is determined by the parameters to the callback function in which you’re working.

 2. Search npm js